ViktorQvarfordt/unicode-latex/README.md

 The files are generated from the file `unicode-math-table.tex` (taken from [unicode-math](https://github.com/wspr/unicode-math)) with the script `generate.py` which modernizes and normalizes the data, and adds missing symbols and synonyms.

+## ToDo

+Currently there is no support for subscripts and superscripts in the LaTeX packge.
+This cannot be done trivially by mapping `¹` to `^1` because then sub/superscritps cannot be joined (`^1^2` gives latex error "double superscritps").
+The solution should be to parse unicode sub/superscripts like [unicode-math](https://github.com/wspr/unicode-math) does.

 ## Sublime Text unicode input

 The package [InstantUnicode](https://github.com/ViktorQvarfordt/Sublime-InstantUnicode) provides easy input of unicode symbols, it uses `latex-unicode.json`.